MicrosoftDocs/azure-devops-docs/docs/extend/develop/service-endpoints.md

 <img src="./_img/service-endpoint-build-task-setup.png" style="padding:10px;display:block;margin-left:auto;margin-right:auto">

 ## Authentication Documentation
-The authentication scheme in a service connection determines the credentials that would be used to connect to the external service.
+The authentication scheme in a service endpoint determines the credentials that would be used to connect to the external service.
 Check out the
 [authentication schemes documentation](./auth-schemes.md) for more information and to see the following authentication schemes:
 - Basic authentication
 - Token based authentication